White House nominates Wilson, Phillips to FTC

 Ohlhausen has been nominated to be a judge on the U.S. Court of Federal Claims.
 McSweeny’s term ended last fall, but she has stayed on pending confirmation of a replacement.

-Phillips is the chief counsel for Senator John Cornyn and a veteran of the major law firms Steptoe & Johnson Llp and Cravath, Swaine & Moore, according to his page on the LinkedIn.com career website.
+Phillips is the chief counsel for Senator John Cornyn and a veteran of the major law firms Steptoe & Johnson LLP and Cravath, Swaine & Moore LLP, according to his profile on the LinkedIn.com career website.
 He graduated from Stanford Law School in 2005.

-Wilson, a former chief of staff to former FTC Chairman Tim Muris, is a senior vice president for regulatory and international affairs at Delta Air Lines Inc and is a veteran of the law firms Kirkland and Ellis Llp and O‘Melveny & Myers Llp, according to her LinkedIn.com account.
+Wilson, a former chief of staff to former FTC Chairman Tim Muris, is a senior vice president for regulatory and international affairs at Delta Air Lines Inc and is a veteran of the law firms Kirkland & Ellis LLP and O‘Melveny & Myers LLP, according to her LinkedIn.com account.

-Simons, Trump’s pick to be the FTC chairman, is a partner at the law firm Paul, Weiss, Rifkind, Garrison, Wharton & Garrison Llp.
+Simons, Trump’s pick to be the FTC chairman, is a partner at the law firm Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 Simons was competition director at the agency from 2001 to 2003.

 Consumer Financial Protection Bureau alumnus Chopra, who Trump tapped to fill the empty Democratic seat on the commission, is currently at the Consumer Federation of America.